 Human error is more often than not the source of a cyberattack.
 Determine which staff members are the least educated and offer them opportunities to learn.

-Small businesses often find it difficult to approach cybersecurity with a solid strategy, which is why it’s smart to outsource security management.
-This also helps to reduce the threat of a cyberattack from within your own company.
+Small businesses often find it challenging to approach cybersecurity with a solid strategy, which is why it’s wise to outsource security management.
+Outsourcing helps to reduce the threat of a cyberattack from within your own company.

 You should also utilize administrative rights on company computers.
-This can help keep unauthorized employees from mistakenly introducing something corrupt into your system.
+Access management keeps unauthorized employees from mistakenly introducing something corrupt into your system.

 Security companies are on the hunt for cybercriminals and developing new ways to block their attacks.
 Keeping your software updated ensures you have the latest protections implemented.
-Additionally, you need to have a robust firewall in place.
+Additionally, it would be best if you had a robust firewall in place.

 These proactive steps will help minimize your risk.
 Unfortunately, there is still a chance that a hacker could slip malware into your system.
 Backing up your data will help you recover quickly should a disaster strike.
-Data backup should occur on a daily basis.
+Data backup should occur daily.
 Finding a third party to assist you in backing up at least 90 days’ worth of data and saving several versions of it at an off-site facility is highly recommended.

 Ways to improve cybersecurity awareness

-Aside from feeding employees with educational resources, it’s important to test employees on their security awareness to ensure that the lessons learned are applied in the work setting.
-Testing them can be from simple assessments at the end of the training program or sending out a random dummy phishing email designed to see if employees will fall for them.
-Doing these will help toughen the lessons learned from the awareness programs and highlight the importance of taking the training programs seriously and see which areas in the awareness program needs more reinforcement.
+Aside from feeding employees with educational resources, it’s vital to test employees on their security awareness to ensure that the lessons learned apply in the work setting.
+Trying them can be from simple assessments at the end of the training program or sending out a random dummy phishing email to see if employees will fall for them.
+Doing these will help toughen the lessons learned from the awareness programs and highlight the importance of taking the training programs seriously and see which areas in the awareness program need reinforcement.

-At BlackPoint IT Services, we specialize making sure your employees are aware of cybersecurity risks.
-We help organizations keep protected against cyber attacks from your inbox to your end-users.
-Keep your cyber security strategy bold and proactive.
+At BlackPoint IT Services, we specialize in making sure your employees are aware of cybersecurity risks.
+We help organizations keep protected against cyberattacks from your inbox to your end-users.
+Keep your cybersecurity strategy bold and proactive.
 If you’re ready to talk, contact us today.